 6. How much of a role do you play in parenting?

-You’re very much a part of the children’s lives
+I'm very much a part of my children’s lives

-7. What do you do with your paychecks?
+7. What do you do with your paycheck?

 I contribute half of my check and keep the other half

 My wife has no clue about our finances

 8. How do you and your wife handle your money?

 We have a joint account, as well as our own personal accounts

 We have separate accounts

 9. Which best describes the disagreements between you and your wife?